UCanCallMeJae/Capstone_TeamAmbitious/README.md

   - Where / is the directory from which the main Flask application is run
 - Images for slideshow should be in /static/
   - Where / is the directory from which the main Flask application is run
+- Javascript files should be in /static/js/
+  - Where / is the directory from which the main Flask application is run

 - Ensure that the master Arduino is plugged into the correct port (/dev/ACM* for Arduino devices) corresponding to the port defined in S2D.py